lowriskbtc/ai-decision-engine-api/BUILDING_REDDIT_CREDIBILITY.md

 ## ✅ Smart Strategy!
 Being active before posting helps avoid spam filters and builds trust.
 Great plan!

+## 📋 Why Your Post Was Removed (AutoModerator Message)

+**The exact reason:**
+- ❌ Account is too new (needs to be at least 1 month old)
+- ❌ Not enough comments (needs "several comments" before posting)
+- ❌ Jumped straight to posting without participating

+**This is fixable!** You just need to:
+1. Wait for account to age (1 month minimum)
+2. Comment on other posts (build activity)
+3. Participate in the community first

+**Good news:** Your plan to be active is exactly what you need to do!

 ---

 ## 🎯 How to Build Credibility (15-30 minutes/day)